openAMRobot/OpenAMR_UI_package/README.md

 **Core nodes:**

-**MapNode:** This node serves as the central hub for map and route management within OpenAMR\_UI.
+**MapNode:** this node serves as the central hub for map and route management within OpenAMR\_UI.
 It shoulders several key responsibilities:

-*   **Map management:** Saves and loads map data, ensuring the persistence of the robot's operational environment across sessions.
+*   **Map management:** saves and loads map data, ensuring the persistence of the robot's operational environment across sessions.

-*   **Route management:**Handles route creation, editing, and storage, allowing you to define various paths for the AMR.
+*   **Route management:** handles route creation, editing, and storage, allowing you to define various paths for the AMR.

-*   **Navigation control:** Launches the necessary ROS nodes responsible for robot navigation based on the defined routes.
+*   **Navigation control:** launches the necessary ROS nodes responsible for robot navigation based on the defined routes.

-*   **Mapping control:**MapNode might also trigger the launch of ROS nodes for map creation or updates, enabling you to modify the environment representation.
+*   **Mapping control:** MapNode might also trigger the launch of ROS nodes for map creation or updates, enabling you to modify the environment representation.

-**WayPointNavNode:** This node acts as the brain of the robot's navigation.
+**WayPointNavNode:** this node acts as the brain of the robot's navigation.
 It takes center stage when the AMR is actively following a route:

-*   **Route execution:**Once a route is selected, the WayPointNavNode meticulously executes the navigation commands, guiding the robot along the predefined waypoints.
+*   **Route execution:** once a route is selected, the WayPointNavNode meticulously executes the navigation commands, guiding the robot along the predefined waypoints.

-*   **Advanced functions (Optional):**This node might handle additional functionalities related to different robot’s actuators, mechanisms and sensors.
+*   **Advanced functions (Optional):** this node might handle additional functionalities related to different robot’s actuators, mechanisms and sensors.

-**UINode:** This node serves as the user interface (UI) and the bridge between the human operator and the robot's inner workings.
+**UINode:** this node serves as the user interface (UI) and the bridge between the human operator and the robot's inner workings.
 It comprises two essential elements:

-*   **UI Application:**This is the graphical interface you interact with, typically written React framework.
+*   **UI Application:** this is the graphical interface you interact with, typically written on React framework.
 It allows you to visualize maps, create routes, control the robot, and access information.

-*   **Flask Server:**Operating behind the scenes, the Flask server facilitates communication between the UI and the ROS nodes.
+*   **Flask Server:** operating behind the scenes, the Flask server facilitates communication between the UI and the ROS nodes.
 It utilizes libraries like roslib.js to exchange data in a standardized format, ensuring seamless interaction.

-**Standard Packages:**
+**Standard packages:**

 Our package uses next external packages:

-1.  **rosbridge\_server:** This ROS package acts as a translator, enabling communication between ROS and web technologies.
+1.  **rosbridge\_server:** this ROS package acts as a translator, enabling communication between ROS and web technologies.
 It essentially bridges the gap between the robot's internal operations and the web-based UI.

-2.  **web\_video\_server:** As the name suggests, this package facilitates video streaming.
+2.  **web\_video\_server:** as the name suggests, this package facilitates video streaming.
 It allows you to view a live video feed from the robot's camera (if equipped) directly within the UI, providing valuable visual feedback on the robot's environment.

-3.  **navigation\_package (linorobot includes it):** This core ROS package provides a comprehensive framework for robot navigation.
+3.  **navigation\_package (linorobot includes it):** this core ROS package provides a comprehensive framework for robot navigation.
 It encompasses various functionalities, including:

-    1.  **Localization (amcl package):** Estimating the robot's position within the environment.
+    1.  **Localization (AMCL package):** estimating the robot's position within the environment.

-    2.  **Path planning (move\_base package):** Generating collision-free paths for the robot to follow to the goal.
+    2.  **Path planning (move\_base package):** generating collision-free paths for the robot to follow to the goal.

-    3.  **Movement control (move\_base package):** Sending appropriate velocity commands to the robot's wheels or motors to execute the planned path.
+    3.  **Movement control (move\_base package):** sending appropriate velocity commands to the robot's wheels or motors to execute the planned path.

-4.  **gmapping\_package (linorobot includes it):** This ROS package offers a popular SLAM (Simultaneous Localization and Mapping) solution.
+4.  **gmapping\_package (linorobot includes it):** this ROS package offers a popular SLAM (Simultaneous Localization and Mapping) solution.
 It allows the robot to build a map of its environment in real-time while simultaneously keeping track of its location within that map.
 This map information is often crucial for navigation planning.

-5.  **map\_server\_package (linorobot includes it):** This ROS package acts as a server that manages the map data used by the navigation stack.
+5.  **map\_server\_package (linorobot includes it):** this ROS package acts as a server that manages the map data used by the navigation stack.
 It essentially loads a map (created beforehand using tools or provided by gmapping) and makes it accessible to other ROS nodes that require it for navigation purposes.

 **UI description**